ucbds-infra/otter-grader/docs/otter_generate.md

 otter generate -t hidden-tests data.csv
 ```

-Now let's say that I need some functions defined in `utils.py`; then I would add this to the last part of my `otter generate` call:
+Now let's say that I need some functions defined in `utils.py`; then I would add this to the last part of my Otter Generate call:

 ```
 otter generate -t hidden-tests data.csv utils.py